thezedt/mr500v1-openwrt/README.md

 - 17 days in the router remains online, but carrier aggregation doesn't seem to kick in anymore (similar to what the router does with the official firmware).
 Restarting the modem with `AT+CFUN=15` restores carrier aggregation and improves speed slightly.
 - 25 days in, the router is still online, wwan lost connection and reconnected a couple of times (and reset its uptime) but didn't completely become unresponsive as with the default firmware (yet).
 One oddity is that the modem appears to do some kind of half NAT-ing of its own, with the wwan connection always using a gateway of 10.0.0.1 (which also appears as a hop in traffic).
 This doesn't happen on other routers with the same SIM/ISP.
 The LTE speed doesn't appear to degrade with uptime, varying mostly depending on time of day and network congestion.
 - 100 days later, the router appears to work fine, although it doesn't have a 100 days uptime due to some power failures (and dataplan expiry).
 Hoever, it didn't exhibit the failure mode I was experiencing with the OEM firmware (but that may be just due to the beta modem firmware it is running).
+- _Later note_: Somehow I managed to lose the content of my device's "radio" mtd7 partition (and what else?), which resulted in low performance for 2.4Ghz and very low power (barely usable) for 5GHz.
+I haven't noticed this until I actually tried  to use the wirelesses while on decent LTE coverage.
+Restoring the "radio" partition with [this binary](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489/139) restored full signal and speed for both radios (I was too lazy to extract the device's original radio data from the full flash backup dump.
+I might still do that at some later date).

 ![openwrt](images/openwrt.png)